maxxiimo/the-front-end-manifesto/Mobile Foundation.md

     > Mobvious detects whether your app / website is being accessed by a phone, or by a tablet, or by a personal computer.
 You can then use this information throughout your app.
 (E.g. fork your front-end code with regard to device type.
 There is a [plugin][mobvious-rails] for Ruby on Rails that helps you with this.)

-5. The [mobvious-rails][] gem allows you to "access detected device type easily from controllers and views."
+5. The [mobvious-rails][] gem allows you to:

+    > Access detected device type easily from controllers and views.
+    > Execute code for given device types only.
+Both in controllers and views.
+    > Do the above stuff also in your CoffeeScript.

 6. [Agent_orange][agent_orange] looks interesting.
 Although stable, it has its issues per the maintainers readme.

-7.  > [UserAgent][] is a Ruby library that parses and compares HTTP User Agents."
+7.  > [UserAgent][] is a Ruby library that parses and compares HTTP User Agents.

 9. [Browser][] is a gem that allows you to test for the browser being used including mobile browsers, and includes ActionController integration.